ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/overview.markdown

 ####Encryption

-Stored data can be **Encrypted** or **Unencrypter**.
+Stored data can be [Encrypted](../../../../client-api/operations/maintenance/backup/encrypted-backup) or Unencrypted.

-* Snapshot encryption
-   * The snapshot of an [encrypted database](../../../../server/security/encryption/database-encryption), is encrypted.
-   * The snapshot of an unencrypted database, is unencrypted.
-* Logical-backup encryption
-   * With RavenDB 4.0 and 4.1, you can create only an unencrypted logical-backup.
-   * With RavenDB 4.2 and on, you can encrypt a logical-backup as well.

 ---